A. Johnkumar: Income tax raids

 Income tax officials found nearly ₹1.6 crore during a search of A. John Kumar's house at Nellithope in September 2016 just two days after he vacated his constituency for Chief Minister V. Narayanasamy to contest a by-election.
 At a press meet John Kumar said that as he had sold a piece of land a few days ago, he did not have any documents with him.
 The officials asked me to submit the documents to get the money back”.
 He had paid income tax accordingly and there was no tax evasion.

-The Income Tax Office in Chennai conducted a search on November 2016 at the residence of A. John Kumar.
+The Income Tax Office in Chennai conducted a search in November 2016 at the residence of A. John Kumar.
 I-T-T personnel reached his residence at Savaripadayachi Street in the Nellithope constituency around 7 a.m. and searched the house till around 4 p.m.
 Terming the move politically motivated, John Kumar told mediapersons “The raid was meant to disrupt the campaign of the Chief Minister."
 John Kumar disclosed the IT dept. seized Rs.14 lakh.